 U.S. Bank Tower, Postmodern skyscraper in Downtown Los Angeles, United States

-U.S. Bank Tower is a skyscraper in Downtown Los Angeles, United States, rising 310.3 meters with 73 floors on Grand Avenue.
-Its postmodern glass facade shifts in color throughout the day, while at night an illuminated crown marks the top.
+U.S. Bank Tower is a skyscraper in Downtown Los Angeles with 73 floors rising 310 meters on Grand Avenue.
+Its postmodern glass facade shifts in color throughout the day, while an illuminated crown at night marks the top of the structure.

-Construction began in 1987 and finished two years later as part of a financing program for the Central Library renovation.
-The building remained the tallest west of the Mississippi River for nearly three decades.
+Construction began in 1987 and ended two years later as part of a financing program for the Central Library renovation.
+The building was the tallest structure west of the Mississippi River for several decades.

-The observation deck on the 69th floor opens on selected days and offers views in all directions from about 1000 feet (305 m).
-A restaurant on the 71st floor welcomes guests by reservation and serves meals with views over the surrounding area.
+The observation deck on the 69th floor is open on selected days and offers views in all directions across the city.
+A restaurant on the 71st floor welcomes guests by reservation and serves meals with panoramic surroundings.

 The community of curious travelers